 Boasting an itinerary as busy at the city is, students spent a week in NYC visiting exciting young companies as well as stronghold industry leaders.
 Some of the themes they explored on their visits included sustainable economic development, competitive strategies, and challenges on becoming a global leading Smart City.

-Annie Chen, MSc Management student, created a vlog of the trip:
+Annie Chen, MSc Management student, created a vlog of the trip (shown above)

 Students visited a number of really exciting companies and organisations, here are some of the highlights: